Skip to main content

 • Headaches that are worse in the morning

-Meningiomas are more common in females, but grades II and III occur more often in males.
-They are most common in black people, followed by white people, and then Asian-Pacific Islanders.
-The meningiomas tend to occur in people around 60 years old, with the risk increasing with age.
+Grade 1 meningiomas are more common in females, but grades 2 and 3 occur more often in males.
+High-grade meningiomas are most common in non-Hispanic white people.
+High grade meningiomas tend to occur in people around 60 years old and risk of developing this tumor increases with age.
 An estimated 3,360 people are living with high-grade meningiomas in the United States.

 The blue box above shows the estimated number of people living with this disease (prevalence) as of December 31, 2019, as well as the average newly diagnosed cases per year (2008-2019) across all ages and adults (20+ years) specifically.
 The donut chart shows prevalence by sex; the bar graph shows prevalence by age group; and the packed circles chart shows prevalence by race and Hispanic ethnicity (American Indian/Alaska Native [AIAN]; Asian/Pacific Islander [API]).
 The people icons show the five-year relative survival rate in adults (2008-2018).

-The relative 5-year survival rate for high-grade meningioma is 63.5% but know that many factors can affect prognosis.
-This includes the tumor grade and type, traits of the cancer, the person’s age and health when diagnosed, and how they respond to treatment.
+The relative five-year survival rate for high-grade meningioma is 63.5 percent.
+However, many factors can affect prognosis.
+These include the tumor grade and molecular type, the person’s age and health when diagnosed, and how they respond to treatment.
 If you want to understand your prognosis, talk to your doctor.

 The first treatment for a malignant meningioma is surgery, if possible.
-The goal of surgery is to obtain tissue to determine the tumor type and to remove as much tumor as possible without causing more symptoms for the person.
+The goal of surgery is to obtain tissue to determine the tumor type and remove as much tumor as possible without causing more symptoms.

-Most people with atypical and anaplastic meningiomas receive further treatments.
-After surgery, radiation is often recommended to delay the return of grade II and III meningiomas.
-Treatments may also include chemotherapy, or clinical trials.
-Clinical trials, with new chemotherapy, targeted therapy, or immunotherapy drugs, may also be available and can be a possible treatment option.
-The role of chemotherapy or clinical trials after radiation therapy is unclear.
-Treatments are decided by the patient’s healthcare team based on the patient’s age, remaining tumor after surgery, tumor type, and tumor location.
+Most people with atypical and anaplastic meningiomas receive additional treatments after surgery.
+These treatments may include radiation, chemotherapy, or clinical trials.
+Clinical trials test new chemotherapy, targeted therapy, or immunotherapy drugs.
+Treatments are decided by the patient’s health care team based on the patient’s age, remaining tumor after surgery, tumor type, and tumor location.

 Open Clinical Studies for Atypical and Anaplastic Meningiomas